 When there is an issue with your hotel room, management will do their best to correct the issue.
-If something doesn’t work in your room, they’ll send a maintenance person up to fix it.
+If something doesn’t work, they’ll send a maintenance person up to fix it.
 If they can’t fix the issue, they’ll move you to a different room.
-Hotels have oversight.
-There is a chain of command.
-There are policies in place for dealing with most situations that can occur.

 Winner: You’re less likely to encounter problems with your room when you stay in a hotel.

 Short Term and Long Term Stays